 This requirement can be found in Chapter NR 50, Wisconsin administrative code for the following programs:

-The local role of East Central is to assist with the inventory of existing facilities and the assembly of other information and documentation needed in the preparation of the plan and meet with East Central to determine local needs and priorities.
+The local role of East Central is to assist with the inventory of existing facilities and the assembly of other information and documentation needed in the preparation of the plan and meet with constituents to determine local needs and priorities.
 East Central works with the municipality to analyze existing facilities, determine needs, and prepare an updated project list for use in a priority setting.
-Upon adoption, East Central is responsible for final plan preparation, mapping, and printing.
+Upon adoption, ECWRPC is responsible for final plan preparation, mapping, and printing.
 In a typical year, one county plan and a handful of community plans are published.
-A scope of work for a CORP can be found here.

-Staff may also assist counties and local units of government with a variety of trail planning and implementation needs, including serving in an advisory capacity on trails and greenways committees and providing technical assistance on route planning and design and other implementation issues which may arise.
+Staff may also assist counties and local units of government with a variety of trail planning and implementation needs, including serving in an advisory capacity along with ECWRPC’s Bicycle and Pedestrian Coordinator, on trails and greenways committees and providing technical assistance on route planning and design and other implementation issues which may arise.
 A major emphasis will be to work with counties and local governmental units to develop an integrated network across jurisdictional boundaries, identify potential funding sources and, where appropriate, obtain consistent standards of trail and facility design, maintenance, and promotion.

 Expertise and assistance is made available to counties and communities in developing trails, greenways, and support facilities, addressing special design problems and/or user needs, identifying potential linkages to nearby communities and with other potential and proposed trails, and exploring potential funding sources.
 Efforts focus on complementary activities related to ongoing efforts to expand the state recreational trail network in the region.
 Among these are the WIOUWASH Trail, Nicolet Trail, and the proposed Highway 10 Trail between Fremont and the High Cliff State Park/Forest Junction areas.
 Planners continue involvement with local efforts to bring connections throughout the Fox Valley and beyond by using assessment tools and guidelines to best suit the needs of residents.